 When you’re dealing with the day to day struggles that come with addiction, it can be hard to see beyond the immediate moment.
 Even if you have the wherewithal to take a step back and see how this moment figures into your entire day, it’s even harder to take a bigger step back.

 However, it’s important to think about how that one drink or that one dosage could have a damaging effect on your entire life.
-If you spend a lot of time thinking about the big questions that come from studying a religion, it’s a little easier to put these things in perspectives.
+If you spend a lot of time thinking about the big questions that come from studying religion, it’s a little easier to put these things in perspective.

 The moments of stress will pass.
 The things you do to deal with stress could last for a lifetime.
 If you’re not careful about how you attend to your stress and how it relates to your addiction, you could turn a stressful moment into a relapse.

 Knowing that you have a faith to rely on, an afterlife, and a network you could be letting down, you will make better decisions about how to deal with stress.
 Find new ways to seek your faith, whether it’s a long walk to the ocean or a prayer meeting.

 If you’ve tried typical twelve-step programs before and they haven’t worked for you, something like The Narrow Gate Program might be a better option.
 Rather than immersing you in your personal drama through standard therapy and self-help, you can put events in perspective.

 The mysteries of life can be overwhelming and can contribute to feelings of confusion that lead us to make bad choices.
 With the guidance of a faith-based addiction treatment service, you can take those mysteries and learn something from them.

 Transcending from the material reality of work, family, or financial stresses is hard in a standard therapy-based program.
 It’s what you might spend your time talking about the most.